gcasalett/HTML-email-builder/README.md

 # HTML-email-builder

 To do:
-- Figure out how to better organize files.
-Thinking about images that may be included in the template, how to move those to dist?
 - Add a "how this all works" section

 This is a very simple Grunt task to compile HTML emails from a HTML file and CSS stylesheet.
 Using [Zurb's Ink framework](http://zurb.com/ink/) as a base.